Classic Creamy Coleslaw

 Thanks for stopping by, and I invite you to come back soon for more family-friendly recipes.
 Take care, may God bless you… and have a wonderful day!

 You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
-I have lots of delicious, “sweet” bread loaf recipes to choose from, including:
+I have lots of delicious breakfast recipes to check out, including:

 Want More Recipes?
 Get My FREE Newsletter!